Legionnaires: Saturn Girl: Do You Mind? Chapter 2: Psychic Battlefield

 Imra reached around, grabbing the man’s wrist with both her hands.
 First, she applied pressure in some very specific spots, forcing his grip to loosen slightly.
 He let out a yell as a sharp pain shot up his arm.
 “Aaa-aaah!”
 But she wasn’t finished.

 Saturn Girl then bent her knees, shifted her weight, and tossed the man over her back with a smooth, fluid motion.
-He went crashing into the side of a sanitation dumpster with a loud thud.
+He went crashing into the side of a sanitation bin with a loud thud.

 She heard the click-click of a weapon as the bearded man pulled something from his jacket pocket.
 An eight-inch blade gleamed in the afternoon sunlight.
 “You want to play rough, lady?
 I can play rough!”
 The man lunged for her.